apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/scale-for-a-redis-cluster.md

 ## Horizontal scaling

 Horizontal scaling changes the amount of pods.
-For example, you can apply horizontal scaling to scale up from three pods to five pods.
-The scaling process includes the backup and restoration of data.
+For example, you can scale out replicas from three to five.
+The scaling process includes the backup and restore of data.

+From v0.9.0, besides replicas, KubeBlocks also supports scaling in and out instances, refer to [Horizontal Scale](./../../maintaince/scale/horizontal-scale.md) for more details and examples.

 ### Before you start